Nigeria's Womens Bobsled Team

 As the driver, I am individually responsible for the vast majority of team and operational expenses.
 The 2016-2017 season has already begun, which has required me to jumpstart my spending to get everything set up.
 This has become increasingly difficult to uphold financially because I am entering my final year as a post-graduate student.
 I am concurrently completing a dual degree program composed of a Doctorate of Chiropractic (DC) and a Master's of Science in Sports Science (MS).

-Between now and the 2018 Winter Games, I need to raise $150,000 to successfully execute this historic run and support my team.
+Between now and the 2018 Winter Games, I need to fundraise $75,000 for a grand total of $150,000 to successfully execute this historic run and support my team.
 While this may seem like a hefty amount, I’m confident that with your help, I can meet and even surpass this goal.
 I have created a plan that will divide this sum into phases so that it can strategically be achieved.